pivoteur/biz/articles/staking.md

 This has sunk more than a few ships on the Blockaverse sea.

-So, how do protocols imbue invested liquidity with stability.
+So, how do protocols imbue invested liquidity with stability?

 # The Standard Model &trade;